egidiosalinaro/veg-point/README.md

 ### Built With :bricks:

-JavaScript is basically all I used to bootstrap this project.
 I created the app using React: every html element is created with the jsx sintax; style is build using the new <ins><strong>*CSS nesting*</strong></ins> feature*.

 :exclamation::exclamation: `* CSS nesting is a relatively new feature, check its` <a href="https://caniuse.com/css-nesting" target="_blank">browser compatibility</a> `to be sure you have a full user experience of the app.` :exclamation::exclamation: